mmayisela/dcm_stata_project/Readme.md

 ```

+All the probabilities are greater than 0.05 therefore we fail to reject the null hypothesis

-## 8. Does genotype for specific influence LVEF
+## 7. Does genotype for specific influence LVEF

 ```markdown